MARION CO. EMA // PUBLIC OUTREACH · VOLUNTEER RECRUITMENT · OPEN

-Get Involved & Volunteer
+Get involved & volunteer.

 Marion County, Illinois needs volunteers.
 Whether you have an hour a month or want to commit to becoming a credentialed responder, there's a role that fits.
 Volunteers train, exercise, and respond alongside MCEMA staff — supporting EOC operations, severe weather, mass care, communications, and recovery.